tauhidpatel/Tauhid-Patel/README.md

 - 👋 Hi, I’m @Tauhid-Patel
 - I'm currently pursuing my Master's in Computer Applications from MET Institute of Computer Science.
-- I'm proficient in designing and developing growth-driven and user-friendly web applications using modern frontend technologies like HTML5, CSS3, Javascript, ReactJS and Boostrap.
+- I'm proficient in designing and developing growth-driven and user-friendly web applications using modern frontend technologies like HTML5, CSS3, Javascript, ReactJS and Bootsrap.
-- I love to create user interfaces with expertise in Figma to provide a pleasant user experience.
+- I enjoy creating user interfaces with expertise in Figma to provide a pleasant user experience.
 - ⌨️ Programming languages :
-  Javscript (Proficient),
-  Java (intermediate),
-  C++ | Python (fluent)
+  Javscript, Java, Python, MySQL

 - 🖥 Applications Skilled at :
   Figma, Photoshop, Premiere Pro, After Effects.